-If your hot tub is making a loud buzzing or grinding noise, you can usually bet it’s the motor.
-This sound is not only obnoxious, but it’s also an indication that soon (if not already) your hot tub will be out of service.
-We’ll walk you through the steps to pinpoint to cause of the noise and how to fix it below.
+Is your hot tub is making a loud buzzing or grinding noise?
+Bad news: it’s probably the motor.
+Besides being obnoxious, this sound also an indicates your hot tub will soon be out of service.
+Lets walk through the steps to pinpoint the cause of the noise and how to fix it below.

 My Breaker is Tripped

-A tripped breaker is usually caused by either a bad heater or a bad hot tub pump.
+Tripped breakers are usually the result of a bad heater or a bad hot tub pump.
 To determine the cause of the tripped breaker, try disconnecting the heater first, and then flip the breaker.
 If the breaker still trips with the heater disconnected, disconnect the pump and flip the breaker again.
 If the breaker does not trip with the pump disconnected, you’ve found the source of the problem – a bad spa pump.

 NOTE: If your breaker is tripped but the pump does not hum when you flip the breaker back on, it could just be a bad fuse.
 In this case, use a multi-meter to test the fuse(s).

-If all fuse(s) are good, testing the voltage on the back on the motor will verify if the motor is bad.
-If the motor gets the correct voltage, but does not run, it’s bad.
+If all fuse(s) check out ok, testing the voltage on the back on the motor will verify if the motor is bad.
+If the motor gets the correct voltage, but doesn’t run, it’s bad.

 My Pump is Buzzing/Humming

 A steady or intermittent buzzing/humming noise can be an indication of a seized hot tub pump.
-When the pump is seized, this noise happens in conjunction with the following symptoms:
+When the pump is seized, you’ll observe the following:

 - Tub will not heat